Three fundamental aspects need to be taken into account when building muscle mass

 This will not help you gain muscle mass in any way at all.

-There are specific ways to perform weight training that can trigger fat burning and intensity – but that’s another article.
+There are specific weight training methods that can trigger fat burning and intensity — but that’s another article.

 If you want to gain mass, you MUST prioritise your weight training.